A spicy, ginger cookie with European roots

 Cooking for a crowd?

-The recipe makes about four dozen little morsels but this gingersnap recipe doubles well, in case you want to make them for a bakesale or Holiday party.
+The recipe makes about four dozen small rounds.
+But this gingersnaps recipe doubles well, in case you want to make these cookies for a bake sale or Holiday party.
 It’s one of those reliable recipes you’ll want to reach for every time you need to make cookies.

 This easy gingersnaps recipe makes cookies with crisp edges and a moist interior.
 The generous dose of ginger gives them an addictive heat.
 A reliable recipe, you can count on this one working every time.